-One of my favorite ways of expressing my creativity is through the use of bulletin boards on our pediatric unit.
+One of my favorite ways of expressing my creativity is through the use of bulletin boards.
 I do my research (on Pinterest usually) and then begin the process of creating the boards.
 It’s usually a lengthier process so I have to try and pick the best day possible to begin working on a new one (i.e., when I have several volunteers to help the patients stay busy on the unit and I know there aren’t any procedures happening or in the works).
-Here are a few I’ve completed over the years!
+Here are a few I’ve completed over the years + some I’ve completed as a school child life specialist in the community!

 *Please know that most of these bulletin boards are NOT my original thought and are taken from online articles/handouts/or bulletin boards I’ve seen created on Pinterest.
 I am working at being more vigilant about where I’m obtaining my information from so I will include the links if possible.*